Who else wants to see my boobs? More scans

 1. Get used to baring your boobs.
 Yes your boobs have already been poked, prodded, squeezed, squashed, drawn on, stared at and pierced with a needle or two.
 If you have any dignity left at this point, don’t bank on keeping hold of it because more nurses and radiographers will be wanting a good look at them.

 2. Help.
 Ask someone to take you so that you don’t have to drive yourself there and home.
 Company is also an excellent distraction.

 3. Decent undies.
 It’s not that you are showing off your underwear, but those gaping hospital gowns are not flattering and there is a good chance you will bare your behind to a nurse (if you are lucky) or the waiting room (if you are unlucky).
 Maybe just think about wearing some that are not grey.

 4. Scary times.
-Some of the machines can look big, scary and sometimes plain weird (am thinking here of being faced with two boob holes in the MRI table, having an unbending arm due to cannula, and suffering with a bad back all whilst wearing just a gown and knickers – I told myself at the time that one day I would look back and laugh).
+Some of the machines can look big, scary and sometimes plain weird says Sara (am thinking here of being faced with two boob holes in the MRI table, having an unbending arm due to cannula, and suffering with a bad back all while wearing just a gown and knickers – I told myself at the time that one day I would look back and laugh).
 But the scans are over pretty quickly and they don’t hurt.